ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 Since Ansible version 2.4, vars plugins only execute as needed when preparing to execute a task.
 This avoids the costly 'always execute' behavior that occurred during inventory construction in older versions of Ansible.
 Since Ansible version 2.10, vars plugin execution can be toggled by the user to run when preparing to execute a task or after importing an inventory source.

-Since Ansible 2.10, vars plugins can require whitelisting.
-Vars plugins that don't require whitelisting will run by default.
-To require whitelisting for your plugin set the class variable ``REQUIRES_WHITELIST``:
+You can create vars plugins that are not enabled by default using the class variable ``REQUIRES_ENABLED``.
+If your vars plugin resides in a collection, it cannot be enabled by default.
+You must use ``REQUIRES_ENABLED`` in all collections-based vars plugins.
+To require users to enable your plugin, set the class variable ``REQUIRES_ENABLED``:

 .. code-block:: python

     class VarsModule(BaseVarsPlugin):
-        REQUIRES_WHITELIST = True
+        REQUIRES_ENABLED = True

 Include the ``vars_plugin_staging`` documentation fragment to allow users to determine when vars plugins run.